lextm/jekyll-theme-chirpy/_posts/2006-9-18-news-hardquery-final-is-finally-out.md

 Beautify the code, delight the work.

 Like in the old tale, just Ctrl + W, and a difference is there.
-What’s new now is another Ctrl + Z, then the old content is back.
+What's new now is another Ctrl + Z, then the old content is back.
 Is it what you want?

 Wish you enjoy this version.